ankddev/awesome-intellij/readme.md

 </div>
 <br>

-[IntelliJ IDEA](https://www.jetbrains.com/idea) is a IDE for Java and Kotlin developers and platform for many other IDEs, official (e.g. RustRover or GoLand) and 3rd-party (e.g. Android Studio).
+[IntelliJ IDEA](https://www.jetbrains.com/idea) is an IDE for Java and Kotlin developers and platform for many other IDEs, official (e.g. RustRover or GoLand) and 3rd-party (e.g. Android Studio).

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.